clnt/servd/README.md

 `servd secure`

-- Generates certificates and configures the current project for HTTPS, rebuilding config files and restarting services.
+- Generates certificates and configures the current project for HTTPS, rebuilding config files and restarting services
-- Note: You will need to ensure the created `servdCA.crt` CA is trusted by your machine.
+- Note: You will need to ensure the created `servdCA.crt` CA is trusted by your machine

 `servd unsecure`

-- Removes existing certificate files for a project and marks it as non secure, rebuilding config files and restarting services.
+- Removes existing certificate files for a project and marks it as non secure, rebuilding config files and restarting services

 `servd secure:trust`

-- **macOS (requires sudo)** - this command will attempt to add the CA certificate generated to the system.
+- **macOS (requires sudo)** - this command will attempt to add the CA certificate generated to the system
-- **Linux & Windows Users** - you will need to manually add the `servdCA.crt` certificate authority file to your computer's certificate store.
+- **Linux & Windows Users** - you will need to manually add the `servdCA.crt` certificate authority file to your computer's certificate store

->**Note for Firefox users:** You may need to trust the `servdCA.crt` file manually by importing it into Firefox's own certificate store (if site is secure in OS browser but not in Firefox then this is likely the reason why).
+>**Note for Firefox users:** You may need to trust the `servdCA.crt` file manually by importing it into Firefox's own certificate store (if site is secure in OS browser but not in Firefox then this is likely the reason why)

 `servd park`